Nasir-6/not_my_fitness_pal/README.md

 ### Custom Response Error Messages
-![error responses in action](https://github.com/Nasir-6/not_my_fitness_pal/blob/main/readme-gifs-images/errors_demo.gif) Here you can see the various error messages shown to the user, letting them know exactly what is wrong with their requests.
-These were created using custom Java Exception classes available in the spring framework.
+![error responses in action](https://github.com/Nasir-6/not_my_fitness_pal/blob/main/readme-gifs-images/errors_demo.gif) Here you can see the various error messages shown to the user letting them know exactly what is wrong with their request.
+These were created using custom Java Exception classes available in the Spring framework.

 ## Tests
 A huge part of this project was the Test Driven Development of much of the API.
 All of the person service class aswell as most of the food service class (excluding the stretch goal implementation) was developed using TDD.
 As shown below a total of 90 tests were written for this application.
 The test files can be run using the IntelliJ IDE as shown in the images below.